bbauska/Coursera-Bootstrap/readme.md

 Going back and looking at the code.

-Let\'s see how this are implemented.
+Let&apos;s see how this are implemented.

 Coming back to take a look at the code,